Urban sprawl threatens Thailand's Ayutthaya world heritage site

-BANGKOK Sprawling urban growth and water management problems are threatening conservation efforts at Thailand's ancient city of Ayutthaya, experts say.
+BANGKOK (Reuters) - Sprawling urban growth and water management problems are threatening conservation efforts at Thailand's ancient city of Ayutthaya, experts say.

 The UNESCO World Heritage site located some 80 kms (50 miles) north of the capital, Bangkok, was once among the world's wealthiest cities and a major trading port from the 14th to 18th centuries.